khanson679/lingbib/README.md

 ### Install the software dependencies

-The lingbib helper program currently works on Unix-like systems, including Debian/Ubuntu Linux and Mac OSX.
+The `lingbib` helper program currently works on Unix-like systems, including Debian/Ubuntu Linux and Mac OSX.
 You should also be able to get it to work under Cygwin on Windows (currently untested).

-To use the lingbib program, you will need the following:
+To use the `lingbib` program, you will need the following:
 * Python 2.7 or 3.1+ (tested on 2.7, should work on 3.1-3.4, may also work on 2.6 and 3.0)
 * Bibtool >= 2.60

 Python is installed by default on Ubuntu and OSX.
 Enter `python --version` to check your version.
 On other systems, you may have to download and install it.

 The author of Bibtool provides only the source code.
 Please see the [build instructions][build-bibtool].
-Binaries are available through Ubuntu, but the version as of Ubuntu 15.04 is still older than 2.60, which contains a critical bug fix relevant to lingbib.
+Binaries are available through Ubuntu, but the version as of Ubuntu 15.04 is still older than 2.60, which contains a critical bug fix relevant to Lingbib.
 If you really don't want to install from source, you can try [Homebrew][homebrew] on OSX (tested) or [Linuxbrew][linuxbrew] on Ubuntu (untested).
 * Ubuntu: `brew install bib-tool`
 * OSX:    `brew install bib-tool`